AseemWangoo/flutter_programs/README.md

 FutureBuilder_part1.dart -> Retrieve the data from web service and create widget when data is received.

 FutureBuilder_part2.dart -> Retrieve the data from web service on button click and create widget when data is received.

+gradient_image.dart -> Apply the gradient on the images in Flutter.

+gradient_text.dart -> Apply the gradient on the text in Flutter.